zhaoguangyuan123/Awesome-SIGGRAPH-Computational-Optics/README.md

 # Awesome-SIGGRAPH-Computational-Optics

-A curated list of Computational Optics papers from SIGGRAPH conferences.
+A curated list that tracks Computational Optics papers from SIGGRAPH(NA/Asia) conferences.

 > Note: In Sep 2023, we changed the repo title from "Computational Imaging" to "Computational Optics" to better reflect the broader scope.

+## Purpose

+SIGGRAPH has been publishing cutting-edge Computational Optics papers for decades.
+However, as it's a relatively niche area within SIGGRAPH (typically <10 papers/year), tracking these papers can be challenging.
+This curated list aims to:

+1. Help researchers stay up-to-date with developments in the field;
+2. Provide an entry point for those new to Computational Optics;
+3. Highlight key papers and their contributions.

 ## Overview